Dev-Sites/pixijs/v5-Migration-Guide.md

 ### Renderer parameters

-Due to refactoring in Renderer (ex-WebGLRenderer), specifying options as a third parameter in constructor might no longer work.
-Please ember width and height to options and pass it as the only parameter.
+Due to refactoring in `Renderer`, specifying options as a third parameter in constructor no longer works.
+Please embed width and height to options and pass it as the only parameter.

 ```js
 let renderer = new PIXI.Renderer(800, 600, {transparent: true}); // bad
 let renderer = new PIXI.Renderer({width: 800, height: 600, transparent: true}); // good
 ```

-* Note: Adding `transparent=true` in renderer or application constructor options might help with strange renderer effects on some devices, but it might reduce FPS.
+* Note: Adding `transparent: true` in renderer or application constructor options might help with strange renderer effects on some devices, but it might reduce FPS.
 However its much better than `preserveDrawingBuffer: true`

 ### Graphics Holes